-The Libraries are pleased to announce a generous gift of $150,000 by the Ralph W. & Leona B. Gerard Family Trust to name a Reading Room in the Ayala Science Library in honor of Dr. Ralph W. Gerard, one of UCI’s founding Deans.
+The Libraries received a generous gift of $150,000 by the Ralph W. & Leona B. Gerard Family Trust to name a Reading Room in the Science Library in honor of Dr. Ralph W. Gerard, one of UCI’s founding Deans.
 The gift establishes the Ralph W. Gerard Library Endowed Fund which will provide permanent general support to maintain and enhance the excellence of the Libraries’ collections, services, and facilities.

 The room will officially be named the Ralph W. Gerard Reading Room.
 "We are grateful for this generous support from the Gerard Family Trust, and are pleased to name a reading room for such an accomplished academician in a facility that attracts and serves scholars from across campus and the area," said University Librarian Gerry Munoff.
 "Every student, faculty member and community patron who enters the room will learn of this tribute to Dr. Gerard’s scholarship and his devoted service to the university."